Frequently Asked Questions (FAQ):

 Q: How do I know when Jurassic James has events?

-Q: You seem to more about paleontology and dinosaurs in general.
-How did you learn all this?
+Q: How did you learn all this?
 Who are your favorite scientific mentors and advisors?

-A: I read everything I can on the subject of paleontology and just about anything.
+A: Outside of my formal education, in many ways I am self taught.
+I read everything I can on many subjects.
 But, I could not be where I am today, without the support of my scientific mentors.
 Check out my mentor’s page by clicking here.

 Q: My kid is collecting rocks!
 What should I do!?